taligentx/dscKeybusInterface/README.md

 ## Release notes
 * develop
   - New: DSC Classic series panel support: PC1500, PC1550
-  - New: `KeypadInterface` example sketch - interfaces with DSC keypads as physical input devices for any general purpose without needing a DSC panel.
+  - New: `KeypadInterface` and `KeypadInterface-MQTT` example sketches - interface with DSC PowerSeries and Classic keypads as physical input devices for any general purpose without needing a DSC panel.
   - New: esp32-s2 microcontroller support
 * 2.0
   - New: [Telegram](https://www.telegram.org) bot example sketch